This recipe for Coconut Cream Cake is so tender, and it is deliciously covered in Coconut Swiss Meringue Buttercream and beautifully toasted coconut.

 - 1 teaspoon vanilla extract

-- FOR COCONUT CAKE: Adjust oven rack to lower-middle position and heat oven to 325 degrees F. Spray two 9-inch round cake pans with nonstick cooking spray.
+- Adjust oven rack to lower-middle position and heat oven to 325 degrees F. Spray two 9-inch round cake pans with nonstick cooking spray.

 - In a large measuring cup add egg whites, whole egg, cream of coconut, water, vanilla, and coconut extract and beat with a fork until combined.